Find Animal Assisted Therapy

 2000 Southwest Gage Boulevard, Topeka, Kansas 66604

 Deborah Myers is a Licensed Clinical Social Worker (LCSW) in Topeka, Kansas.
-They treat Chronic Illness/Pain, Trauma, Women's Issues.
+They treat Trauma, Chronic Illness/Pain, Anxiety.

 Deborah’s heart is to serve those who are survivors of trauma.
 Whether that is of childhood abuse, domestic violence, or a veteran of war.